Dhiya03/BudgetWise-mobile/UI_GUIDE.md

     -   **Spending Personality**: A card that identifies the user's spending type (e.g., "Weekend Spender", "Weekday Warrior").
     -   **Daily Spending Goal**: A card showing the user's streak of staying under a daily spending limit, with an editable goal amount.
 -   **Emergency Preparedness**: A card displaying the user's "Financial Runway" in months, indicating how long their savings would last.
--   **Budget Scenario Planning**: An interactive section with sliders that allow the user to see how hypothetical changes to their monthly budgets would affect their Financial Health Score in real-time.
+-   **Budget Scenario Planning**: An interactive section with sliders that allow the user to see how hypothetical changes to their monthly budgets would affect their **Simulated Monthly Savings** in real-time.
--   **Smart Category Breakdown**: A list of spending categories showing total spend, trend vs. the last period, the largest single transaction, and actionable smart text insights.
+-   **Smart Category Breakdown**: A list of spending categories showing total spend, trend vs. the last period, the largest single transaction, actionable smart text insights, and a **Set Alert** button to create spending notifications.

 ---

 ## ⚙️ Settings Tab

 This section contains app-level configurations and data management tools.

+### Manage Spending Alerts
+- A list of all active spending alerts.
+- Each alert shows the category and threshold.
+- Controls to **Silence/Unsilence** or **Delete** an alert.

 ### Security Section
 -   **Remove/Set Password Controls**: Allows the user to add, change, or remove the password used to lock the app.